Post-Completion Optional Practical Training

 You may submit your application to USCIS as early as 90 days before your program end date and no later than 60 days after your program end date.
 It is recommended to apply as early as possible due to the USCIS processing times.

-Step 2.
-Make an appointment with an IP advisor by contacting firstname.lastname@example.org or attend an OPT Workshop (see FAQ below for workshop information).
+- Make an appointment with an IP advisor by contacting email@example.com or attend an OPT Workshop (see FAQ below for workshop information).
+During this appointment, you will be provided with an overview of the OPT application process and how to maintain your F-1 status while on OPT.

 Prior to mailing your application, make copies of all documents for your own records.
 Check USCIS website for mailing address.